Starburst Galaxy

 • Schedule: The next scheduled run time.

-The Status and Tasks columns are empty until a task’s first run.
+The Status and Tasks columns remain blank until a task has been executed at least once.

 Table level details #

-For more information on individual data maintenance jobs, click a table name from the schema level.
+For more information on individual data maintenance jobs, click a table name at the schema details level.

-The title of table level task panes is the name of the table.
-The top portion at the table level provides a summary of the selected data maintenance job, a Run now button, and an options menu that allows you to edit the task.
+The title of the table details level task pane is the name of the table.
+The top portion at the pane provides a summary of the selected data maintenance job and a Run now button.

 The Task history section is organized in the following columns: